donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/exercise_R/exercise.md

 3. try to run `magic_cal_2.R` as batch jobs as we did in the previous task.

 4. You probably noticed that the functions defined in `magic_cal_2.R` are so generic that they can be reused for different scripts.
 That is right!
-In fact, we have factored out those functions into `/opt/cluster/share/R` that you could make use in the future.
+In fact, we have factored out those functions into `/opt/cluster/share/R` so that you could easily make use of those functions in the future.
 In the script `magic_cal_3.R`, it shows you how to load those functions in your R scripts.
 It also shows you how to construct the name of the RData file using the job information.